 Scheduling of the meetings is done through Google Calendar.
 The admin or computing staff schedule recurring meetings using the assigned meeting ID.
 Groups that have a meeting ID assigned and are familiar with the process (see Thomas in room 333) can also schedule their own events.

 If you need the NCEAS staff to schedule your meeting, or the desired resource is already booked for a given time, please contact us through firstname.lastname@example.org, ideally 72 hrs in advance of your intended meeting.

 In addition, for ad-hoc conferences with smaller numbers of participants, we recommend using either:

 both of which offer free, high-quality audio- and video- conferencing suitable for both personal and professional use.
-You can sign up for free accounts on Skype and Google in a matter of minutes, and easily create your own ad-hoc conferences well-suited to small to medium groups (recommended <8 participants).
+You can use your existing NCEAS G Suite account, or sign up for free accounts on Skype and Google in a matter of minutes, and easily create your own ad-hoc conferences well-suited to small to medium groups up to 10 (Skype) or 15 (Google Hangouts) users.
 These two services enable individuals to initiate conference calls whenever they wish, without requiring advance scheduling through NCEAS staff.

 We are happy to assist you with any of the above technologies, and recommend that any remote participants test their systems in advance if they are unsure about performance and compatibility.
 Assistance can be found either by emailing email@example.com or firstname.lastname@example.org or seeing Thomas Hetmank in rm.
 333.